algorandfoundation/puya/docs/architecture-decisions/2025-01-24_language-server-packaging.md

 ## Context

 Algorand Python and Algorand TypeScript are semantically compatible implementations of their respective high-level languages that compile to Algorand Virtual Machine (AVM) bytecode.
 Due to the inherent constraints of the AVM, these implementations support only a subset of the full language features.
-This creates a disconnect where developers can author syntactically valid Python or TypeScript code that fails to compile as valid Algorand Python or Algorand TypeScript, introducing some friction in the smart contract development process.
+This creates a disconnect where developers can author syntactically valid Python or TypeScript code that fails to compile as valid Algorand Python or Algorand TypeScript, introducing some friction in the smart contract development experience.

 Surfacing these compilation results earlier in the development process significantly enhances the contract authoring experience.
 This is where a language server can be used, allowing developers to receive real-time syntax validation and compilation diagnostics directly within their IDE.
 Issues can be identified and addressed without explicitly running a compilation step, which results in improved productivity and reduced friction in the contract development workflow.